10 Weird Things To Do In Kiev

 4. Go mad on caffeine

-Most European cities have a great coffee culture nowadays.
+Many European cities have a great coffee culture nowadays.
 But Kiev takes this small beverage particularly seriously.
-Not only are there the usual trendy cafes with more words to describe a coffee than I care to go into, but there are also coffee huts just about everywhere.
+Where can you get good coffee in Kiev?
+Everywhere!
+Not only are there the usual trendy cafes (with more words to describe a coffee than I care to go into) but there are also coffee huts just about everywhere.
 There are coffee themed converted vans and buses sitting on busy street corners.
 You can even grab a brew from an old converted tram.
-And just in case you still need a quick fix there are mobile coffee trailers that caused quite the protest when the government tried to impose permits.
+And just in case you still need a quick fix there are mobile coffee trailers.
+These caused quite a protest when the government tried to impose permits to restrict their numbers.
 In disagreement hundreds of Blue Snail coffee vendors filled the main square and got the law repealed.
 Like I say, they’re serious about coffee.

 5. Find an extremely niche museum

 I think niche is the most relevant word I would use to describe Kiev.
-There is something for everyone.
-Like the jellyfish museum situated in the main square of the city, a weird location you might think at around 500km from the nearest ocean.
-There’s a museum of unusual things, a museum of water, a museum of state aviation, really just name a thing and they’ve probably got a museum for it.
-It’s totally weird and fantastic at the same time.
+There are so many unusual things to do in Kiev.
+Some dam right ridiculous!
+Like the jellyfish museum situated in the main square of the city.
+A weird location you might think; at around 500km from the nearest ocean.
+There’s a museum of unusual things, a museum of water, a museum of state aviation.
+Really just name a random thing and Kiev has probably got a museum for it.
+It’s totally crazy and fantastic at the same time.
+It’s very easy to find odd things to do in Kiev.

 6. Climb on the shoulders of a huge metal lady

 This one is pretty much what it says on the tin.
-The Soviets built a huge metal monument to the motherland sitting on an imposing hill.
-It is now surrounded by war museums and monuments to past battles.
-Climb up to get spectacular views of the city and river nearby.
+The Soviets built a huge metal monument to the Motherland sitting on an imposing hill.
+Classic Communist behaviour.
+Anyway the Ukrainians decided to keep it and it’s now surrounded by war museums and monuments to past battles.
+Climb up to the top of the Motherland Statue to get spectacular views of Kiev and the Dnieper River.

-7. Visit a millionaires suburb occupied by normal people
+7. Visit a millionaires suburb occupied by the working class

+Wondering what are the best things to do in Kiev today?
 Vozdvyzhenka Barrio was designed with the purpose of being a safe place for people with a fair bit of dosh to inhabit.
-Due to several unforeseen factors and shoddy building work it never quite made it to the standards of Beverly hills and the like.
+Due to several unforeseen factors and shoddy building work it never quite made it to the standards of Beverly Hills and the like.
 Instead prices crashed and now this neighbourhood is a very pretty place to live for everyday people.
+It’s one of the more unusual things to do in Kiev as not everyone knows about this cool little suburb.
+A great way to get off the beaten path in Kiev.

 8. Get lost in some street art